 Corning, Inc. GLW

-The next Corning, Inc. dividend is expected to go ex in 1 month and to be paid in 2 months.
+The next Corning, Inc. dividend will go ex in 1 month for 24c and will be paid in 2 months.

 There are typically 4 dividends per year (excluding specials).

 |Summary||Previous dividend||Next dividend|

 |Declaration date||29 Apr 2021 (Thu)||30 Jun 2021 (Wed)|

 |Ex-div date||27 May 2021 (Thu)||30 Aug 2021 (Mon)|